anmud/learntocode/css-in-depth/007_Structural Selectors.md

 ![StructuralSelectors3](./StructuralSelectors3.png)
 ![StructuralSelectors4](./StructuralSelectors4.png)

-* If we use a selector: `:first-of-type`, everything just turn blue (all the text in all the divs).
+* If we use a pseudo class `:first-of-type`, everything just turn blue (all the text in all the divs).

 ```css
 :first-of-type {color: hsl(205, 87%, 50%); text-decoration: underline;}